vkushnir/dns-geosite-proxy/README.md

 ```

 MikroTik firewall mangle rules use the populated address-lists to mark
-routing for VPN or direct paths.
+routing for DMZ or direct paths.

 ## Requirements